Khandoba: Rituals and modes of worship

+Muslim veneration

+Khandoba is also a figure of respect and worship to Muslims, and this affiliation is visible in the style of his temples.
+He is called Mallu or Ajmat Khan (Rautray) by Muslim devotees, and is many times portrayed as being a Muslim himself in this context.
+The latter title is believed to conferred upon by the Mughal invader king Aurangzeb, who was forced to flee from Jejuri by Khandoba's power.
+Some of these distinguishing Muslim features include his usual appearance as that of a pathan on horseback, one of his wives being a Muslim, and that his horse-keeper is a Muslim in Jejuri.
+The Martaṇḍa Vijaya expressly states that his devotees are mainly Muslims.
+The worship of Khandoba had received royal patronage by Ibrahim II, which consisted of the reinstatement of the annual jatra (fair) and the right of pilgrims to perform rituals at the Naldurg temple.
+The Malhari Mahatmya even records Muslims (mleccha) as the god's bhaktas (devotees), who call him as Malluka Pathan or Mallu Khan.
+In Jejuri, a Muslim family traditionally looks after the horses of the god.

 Temples

 There are over 600 temples dedicated to Khandoba in the Deccan.
 His temples stretch from Nasik, Maharashtra in the north to Davangere, Karnataka in the south, Konkan, Maharashtra in the west to western Andhra Pradesh in the east.
 The eleven principal centres of worship of Khandoba or jagrut kshetras, where the deity is to be called awake or "jagrut", are recognized; six of them in Maharashtra and the rest in northern Karnataka.
 Khandoba's temples resemble forts, the capital of his kingdom being Jejuri.
 The priests here are Guravs, not Brahmins.
 His most important temples are: